seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Sean:** We probably started hearing it in the first trip and we were bluffing our way through saying, yeah, lobby systems, GameSpy, yeah, yeah, of course.
 I think I remember thinking it was weird that you'd say there's a system for that.
 The lobby is just a screen with people's screen names on it, right?
 I mean, how do you need a system for that?

 **Dylan:** Yeah, it didn't seem difficult.
 And also GameSpy, like, it's funny, I mean, I'm sure there's like, someone's done the history of GameSpy, but if they haven't, they should.
-It was interesting that it didn't seem like a hard problem and I remember a moment where you had estimated that it was gonna take about two months .
+It was interesting that it didn't seem like a hard problem and I remember a moment where you had estimated that it was gonna take about two months.
 Two to three.
-At which point I probably just announced it
+At which point I probably just announced it!

-**Sean:** Yeah, it was about three years in the end
+**Sean:** Yeah, it was about three years in the end.

+---

 **Sean:** Was it in response to our first customer?
 I think we had made the peer-to-peer stuff, right?
 It was like engineering version 3 of the product.
 Middleware for a peer-to-peer game.
 Was it Starship Troopers or was it Stacked?